Choosing an Orchid Plant – Orchid Bliss

 Pseudobulbs

 When choosing an orchid, pseudobulbs are another consideration.
 If you are going for a Phalaenopsis, you can skip this section.
 Otherwise, read on.
-Orchids, the Phalaenopsis and Vandas being exceptions, have water storage in their pseudobulbs.
+Orchids, the Phalaenopsis and Vanda orchids being exceptions, have water storage in their pseudobulbs.
 Remember, when choosing an orchid, these pseudobulbs should be upright, smooth and firm, not wrinkly or squishy.

 Now, for the Flowers

 Lastly, when choosing an orchid, take another look at the flowers.
-Pick a plant with as many flower spikes as you can.
+Pick a plant with as many flower stems as you can.
 For optimum bloom time, find an orchid with lots of healthy unopened flower buds.
 Inspect the buds at the end of the spike.
 If they appear shriveled, it is likely that they will shrivel up and fall off without ever blooming.

 When looking at the buds, be sure to take off your blinders and look at the plant as a whole.
 This next image is an example of what not to do.
 When I bought this Cymbidium, pictured below, I was so enchanted by the number of buds I neglected to look at the leaves, which were covered in dark spots, a sign of a bacterial infection.
 Thankfully I did not set it with my other orchids, and I was able to return the orchid and exchange it for another one.
 You can be sure that I took the time to examine the leaves this time!